 1 Introduction

-The method of calculation for determining if coordination is required under provision No. 9.7 is based on the concept that the noise temperature of a system subject to interference increases as the level of the interfering emission increases.
-It can, therefore, be applied irrespective of the modulation characteristics of these satellite networks, and of the precise frequencies used.

-In this method, the apparent increase in the equivalent satellite link noise temperature resulting from an interfering emission of a given system is calculated (see § 2 below) and the ratio of this increase to the equivalent satellite link noise temperature, expressed as a percentage, is compared to a threshold value (see § 3 below).
+Following is the methodology for calculation of apparent increase in the equivalent noise temperature of satellite link subject to interference, because the criterion for permissible single-entry interference ΔТ/Т is a key indicator to be relied on in the calculation of either protection ratios I/(N + I) or С/I.

 [Editorial Note – The purpose of the proposed modification to the text of Appendix 8 (WRC-03) is to maintain the useful procedural information set forth below on the determination of frequency assignment parameters.]

 2 Calculation of the apparent increase in equivalent noise temperature of the satellite link subject to an interfering emission

-[Editorial Note – Text unchanged.]

-3 Comparison between calculated percentage increase in noise temperature and the threshold value

-4 Consideration of narrow-band and FM-TV carriers

-[Editorial Note – Deletion of the text and titles of §§ 3 and 4.]
+[Editorial Note – Text unchanged.][Editorial Note – Deletion of the text and titles of §§ 3 and 4.]

-ANNEX I

-Calculation of the topocentric angular separation between two geostationary satellites
+3 Calculation of the topocentric angular separation between two geostationary satellites

 [Editorial Note – Text of ANNEX I unchanged.]

-ANNEX II

-Calculation of the free-space transmission loss
+4 Calculation of the free-space transmission loss

 [Editorial Note – Text of ANNEX II unchanged.]

-ANNEX III

-Radiation patterns for earth station antennas to be used when they are not published
+5 Radiation patterns for earth station antennas to be used when they are not published

 [Editorial Note – Text of ANNEX II unchanged.]